 Provide an optimal diet and constant access to water.
 Security when it comes to food and water is essential for a horse’s well-being.

 Let your horse express itself by running around, rolling, neighing, playing with other horses, interacting with and grooming people, and doing other activities your horse enjoys.

 Have your horse get moderate exercise, but don’t overwork them.

-Finally, if your horse is naturally stressed, or there are changes you can’t make (local noise, frequent travel, etc.), you might want to look into natural supplements that stand to help.
+Finally, if your horse is naturally or normally stressed, or there are changes you can’t make (local noise, frequent travel, etc.), you might want to look into natural supplements that may help calm the horse.